How to Convert Your Sole Prop to an S Corp

 Separate legal entity that pays corporate tax

-Unlimited owners and fundraising options, most formalities
+Unlimited owners and fundraising options, but comes with more formal requirements

 Video: Which Business Entity is Right for You?